Mixed Integer Linear Program model for optimized scheduling of a vanadium redox flow battery with variable efficiencies, capacity fade, and electrolyte maintenance: Introduction

-After developing this detailed model, the results are compared to those obtained with simpler models, which do not take into account the capacity fade effects and consider a constant battery efficiency.
+The results of this detailed model are then compared to those obtained with simpler models, which do not take into account the capacity fade and consider a constant battery efficiency.
 It is ascertained that having variable efficiencies results in a reduction of the ideal operating range of the battery when compared to the constant efficiencies case, in which the operation at different $SoC$ or at different powers does not penalize the battery operation.
-Furthermore, the modeled capacity fade caused by the previous cycling in the detailed algorithm will diminish the battery revenue, thanks to a decreased accessible energy, and will also limit the battery usage during the scheduled maintenance period.
+Furthermore, the modeled capacity fade caused by the previous cycling in the detailed algorithm diminishes the battery revenue, thanks to a decreased accessible energy, and limits the battery usage during the scheduled maintenance period.

 The rest of the paper is structured as follows.
 Section \ref{method} describes the methodology and the problem formulation, Section \ref{results} presents the results and discussion, while summary and conclusions are presented in Section \ref{conc}.